Lilspartan/Gabir-Rebuild/posts/iracing-liveries-guide.md

 This is the punch-kick combo upon which all livery creation kung-fu is based.
 As you piece together your livery, you can rotate the 3D model in iRacing with the mouse, and zoom in and out with the mouse wheel, to see up close how you're doing.
 (At a glance our Gabir Motors logo was a touch too big and getting cut off on the tip of the G and the red M, so we'll shrink it down a tad more before the next step.)

 All the iRacing pattern templates exist in a subfolder in the BLUE section ("Car Patterns" in this case), and there's nothing to stop you from finding a pattern you like in that folder and color changing it to meet your needs.
 Alternatively, you can get as hands-on as you want, even sketching out your own art if you're so inclined and talented.
-Let's give our demo paint here a bit more splash by applying a simple geometric pattern as the background, and adding a few more Gabir Motors logos on the flanks and rear
+Let's give our demo paint here a bit more splash by applying a simple geometric pattern as the background, and adding a few more Gabir Motors logos on the flanks and rear.

 <Image url = "iRacingPaintTutorial11.webp" caption = "" />
 <Image url = "iRacingPaintTutorial12.webp" caption = "A simple repeating hexagon background and a few more logos give us a nice overall look.
 Note that whole-body patterns, or anything that crosses the seams of a car, rarely line up on the first try.
 Getting such elements to line up across seams is the bulk of the labor when making a livery, and sometimes you have to accept that it's not going to be real-world perfect due to the limitations of a 2048x2048 canvas." />